-Terrorist attacks, such as the attacks that occurred in New York and Washington, DC on September 11, 2001, and other acts of violence or war may materially adversely affect us.
 Terrorist attacks may negatively affect our operations.
 These attacks or armed conflicts may directly impact our physical facilities or those of our suppliers or customers.
 Furthermore, these attacks may make travel and the transportation of our products more difficult and more expensive and ultimately affect our sales.